lasfito/lasfi.to/src/content/tutoriales/2022-03-09-cómo-crear-pwa-con-react-paso-a-paso.md

 const [isReadyForInstall, setIsReadyForInstall] = React.useState(false);

 useEffect(() => {
-	window.addEventListener('beforeinstallprompt', event => {
+  window.addEventListener("beforeinstallprompt", (event) => {
     // Prevent the mini-infobar from appearing on mobile. event.preventDefault();
-		console.log('👍', 'beforeinstallprompt', event);
+    console.log("👍", "beforeinstallprompt", event);
     // Stash the event so it can be triggered later. window.deferredPrompt = event;
     // Remove the 'hidden' class from the install button container. setIsReadyForInstall(true);
   });
 }, []);
 ```